infiniflow/ragflow/docs/faq.md

 ![topn](https://github.com/infiniflow/ragflow/assets/93570324/7ec72ab3-0dd2-4cff-af44-e2663b67b2fc)

-### 9 How to update RAGFlow to the latest version?
+### 9 How to upgrade RAGFlow?

+   You can upgrade RAGFlow to either the dev version or the latest version
+- Dev versions are for developers and contributors.
+They are published on a nightly basis and may crash because they are not fully tested.
+We cannot guarantee their validity and you are at your own risk trying out latest, untested features.
+- The latest version is stable and reliable, and works best with RAGFlow users.

+   Update RAGFlow to dev version:

 1. Pull the latest source code
    ```bash